elizangelaxavier/Microsoft-DP200/instructions/dp-200-04_instructions.md

 1. In the New Defined Function screen, in the **User Defined Function Id** text box, type **producttax**.

-1. Use the following code to create a stored procedure in the Stored Procedure Body.
+1. Use the following code to create a user defined function in the user defined function Body.

     ```Javascript
     function producttax(price) {